sandysanthosh/How-to-talk-to-anyone/README.md

 * Good smile

-Give a good and genuine smile to every person you come scross
+Give a good and genuine smile to every person you come across.

 * Eye Contact

 Don`t get distracted when you are speaking with someone.

-* Dnt give one word answer
+* Donot give one word answer

 Elaborate more this improves conversation and doesn't make it look awkward